redcartel/node-express-typescript-starter-2022/README.md

 A `POST` request to `/` will echo any json sent in the request body.

-## Visual Studio Code

-For code completion to automatically create absolute path imports, you may need to create a `./.vscode/settings.json` file with

 ## Help out

 Feedback and contributions are very welcome.